-Amount(s) Source(s) 3,500 Parent-Teacher Association (PTA) None Specified Lexia program purchased for students in all grades, TK-5.
-Additionally, Reading Plus purchased to support students in upper grades after Lexia.
+Amount(s) Source(s) 0 District LCAP Funds None Specified Lexia program purchased for students in all grades, TK-5.
+Additionally, Reading Plus, Newsela SEL, ELA, and Social Studies will be purchased by the district.

-Provide STEAM lab opportunities twice monthly TK-5th anchored in the engineering standards.
-Students reflect, report and explain their learning in the lab using thinking maps.
-NBCT teachers construct the lessons, supplies and equipment.
+New STEAM LAB teacher will be hired to construct the lessons, work directly with teachers, and acquire supplies and equipment.
+Provide STEAM lab opportunities to each class 2-4 times monthly TK-5th anchored in the engineering, design arts, and science standards.
+Students design, build, problem solve, reflect, report, explain, and share their learning in the lab and with the community.
 Continue with PTA sponsored STEAM assemblies, labs, outdoor science education, and other hands on experiences.